shefali4/CourseProject/README.md

 * deleteTopic(e, topic) : Function that deletes the topic option in the chrome extension pop-up.
 It allows users to select which topic they want to delete (whether it be the original topic, or one that they manually added).
 Parameter: Event e, topic.
 Returns: nothing
 * handleSubmit(e) :  function controls the functionality when the input text box submit button is clicked.
 Parameter: Event e.
 Returns: nothing
 * findMostRepeatedWord(result): function that takes in the web scraped words as a single string and parses through the words to find the main topic of the page.
 Parameter: String result.
 Return: nothing.
-And the useEffect running important code for the storage of the user’s information and scraping of the webpage with the extension.
+* The useEffect is another important React feature, that is used generally for data fetching when we need to "await" for data.
+So here we run code for storing the entries and scraping webpage's text data for the extension.

 ### 3) Instructions to Run/Install